Greg1400/BaculaProject/docs/source/index.rst

 **Bacula** is a a backing up software which checks and restores files in a client-server mode in a network.
 Note that it's an *Open-Source* Solution.
 You can find more information about Bacula under the link : `Bacula Website <https://www.baculasystems.com/>`_.

-Check out the :doc:'Objectivs>` to learn more about this project and refer to the :ref:`how to <steps>` the project.
+Check out the :doc:'Objectivs>` to learn more about this project and refer to the :ref:`how to <./source/steps>` the project.

 .. note::
    This project in under active development as it's documentation.